rajatgirotra/study/cpp/CPP_NEW/RValueReferences/5_README.txt

 If the rvalue reference has a name, then it is an lvalue.
 If the rvalue reference does not have a name, then it is an rvalue.

-If we allow move sematics to be applied to something that has a name, then the thing which we moved is still accessible in the subsequent lines of code.
+If we allow move semantics to be applied to something that has a name, then the thing which we moved is still accessible in the subsequent lines of code.
 I.e. the resource pointed to by anotherX will still be accessible via x(ie. it is still in scope!!).
 However, in case an rvalue reference does not have a name, then it will get destroyed immediately making sure that the resource gets deleted.